 Soy products are considered healthy.
 This is a myth.
 They aren’t healthier than soy burger, soy cheese and soy milk.
 Soy products are healthy, but not all.
 Soy products such as soy energy bars, soy burgers have processed soy.
 Their nutritional value is low.
-Since 78% of soy non organic is genetically modified, this links it to an inflammation in the body.
+Since 78% of soy non-organic is genetically modified, this links it to inflammation in the body.

 Varsha is a freelance content marketer, who’s been writing passionately for the past six years.
 She writes for a wide assortment of niches but always preferred writing about the latest technologies and developments.
 Stay tuned to read more of her blogs!